 “Consider the visionary leadership of Moses and Abraham.
 They carried promises given to them by their God, but they also knew they would not live to see these promises fulfilled.
 They led from faith, not hope, from a relationship with something greater beyond their comprehension.”

 If we are to become the visionary leaders of our own journeys, then we might be wise to follow Wheatley’s advice and abandon our attachment to specific desired outcomes and our desperate need for certainty in exchange for curiosity and engagement in meaningful relationships.

 To be centered and fully present no matter what is happening around us, free from fear or expectation, might just be the trick, because surf’s up!

 Go With the Flow co-columnist Dr. Jeff Thoren is vice president of VetPartners and founder of Gifted Leaders, a Phoenix company offering leadership and coaching services.
-Co-columnist Trey Cutler is a San Luis Obispo, California, attorney specializing in veterinary business matters.
+Co-columnist Trey Cutler is a veterinary transaction attorney.